 Other intangible assets with indefinite lives are subject to impairment testing at least annually or if an event or a change in circumstances indicates the asset's carrying amount may be impaired.
-Under ASC 350, Intangibles - Goodwill and Other, a qualitative assessment is permitted for indefinite-lived intangibles to determine whether it is more likely than not that fair value is less than its carrying amount.
+Under ASC 350, Intangibles - Goodwill and Other, a qualitative assessment is permitted for indefinite-lived intangibles to determine whether it is more likely than not that fair value is less than carrying amount.
 If determined to be necessary, a quantitative impairment test is used to identify impairment and measure the impairment loss to be recognized.
 Impairment of indefinite-lived assets is based on the extent to which the carrying value exceeds fair value.
 Definite-lived intangible assets are reviewed and tested for impairment in accordance with ASC 360-10, which is discussed in the previous accounting policy for premises and equipment.
 See note 10(b) for additional information.

-j) Exchange Memberships
+k) Exchange Memberships

 The Corporation holds memberships/seats in the Chicago Mercantile Exchange (CME) and Intercontinental Exchange (ICE).
 As part of the membership/seat arrangement, it also holds shares or other interests (e.g., restricted shares) of these exchanges/clearing organizations.
-The CME membership interests are accounted for as intangible assets within other assets, initially valued at cost, and subsequently measured in accordance with ASC 350, Intangibles - Goodwill and Other.
+The CME membership interests are accounted for as intangible assets within other assets, initially valued at cost, and subsequently subject to impairment testing at least annually in accordance with ASC 350.
 The CME restricted shares are treated as equity investments recorded at fair value and reported within financial instruments owned on the consolidated statement of financial condition.
-The ICE membership shares are recorded as equity investments held at cost and reported in other assets on the consolidated statement of financial condition.
+The ICE membership shares are recorded as equity investments held at cost, net of any impairment losses (if applicable), and reported in other assets on the consolidated statement of financial condition.

-k) Payables - Loans
+l) Payables - Loans